Tracking and Mapping in Medical Computer Vision: A Review: Algorithms

-More recently, methods have begun utilizing machine learning. \citet{banoDeepSequentialMosaicking2019a} use a CNN-based homography estimation network that takes in image pairs and estimates a homographic transformation.
-They adapt it to fetoscopy via adding data augmentation and outlier rejection for artifacts such as specularity.
-Recently, they found that a combination of deep learning for homography along with matching vessel segmentation maps creates a hybrid method that outperforms either on their own~\citep{banoPlacentalVesselguidedHybrid2023} (see Fig.~\ref{fig:bano2023} for their mosaicking architecture).
+More recently, mosaicking methods have begun utilizing machine learning. \citet{banoDeepSequentialMosaicking2019a} use a CNN-based homography estimation network that takes in image pairs and estimates a homography between them.
+They adapt it to fetoscopy via adding data augmentation along with outlier rejection for artifacts such as specularity. \cite{banoDeepPlacentalVessel2020} have also designed CNN-segmentation models for vessel-based mosaicking.
+Recently, they found that a combination of deep learning for homography along with matching vessel segmentation maps creates a hybrid method that outperforms either method on their own~\citep{banoPlacentalVesselguidedHybrid2023}.
+See Fig.~\ref{fig:bano2023} for their mosaicking architecture.

-The concepts of loop closure and pose graphs (connected set of camera locations with measurements or co-observance of features acting as connections) from SLAM are also used in fetoscopic mosaicking.
-This allows for better global alignment and bundle adjustment~\citep{liGloballyOptimalFetoscopic2021}.
+The concepts of loop closure and pose graphs from SLAM are also used in fetoscopic mosaicking.
+A pose graph is a connected set of camera locations with measurements or co-observance of features acting as connections.
+When used with loop closure, it allows for better global alignment and bundle adjustment~\citep{liGloballyOptimalFetoscopic2021}.
 By combining a neural method along with the idea of a pose graph in endoscopy,~\citet{liRobustEndoscopicImage2023} mosaick using both neural optical flow and SIFT keypoint matches by optimizing the image transformations in an underlying pose graph.